expresspigeon/blog/src/content/kb/transactional/transactional-routing.md

 but if you use a Sandbox [Authentication Key](security-and-authentication), the messages will be delivered to the Sandbox Destination email.

-In order to access the Authentication Keys in your account, navigate to the [Integrations](https://expresspigeon.com/settings/integrations) page.
+In order to access the Authentication Keys and configure your Sandbox Destination email, navigate to the [Integrations](https://expresspigeon.com/settings/integrations) page:

 ![](images/sandbox-key.png)

 ## Sending to actual addresses

-When you are comfortable to send to yourself after the integration, just replace the Sandbox Authentication Key for **Production Authentication Key**, and messages will be delivered to real people!
+When you are comfortable sendng to Sandbox Destination email, just replace the Sandbox Authentication Key for your **Production Authentication Key**, and messages will be delivered to your contacts!